 The primary purpose of BPMN is to communicate process logic clearly through the diagram.
 While it can be used as a sort of XML programming language, that is not really what it is about.
 We teach students the diagram elements they need in practice, and how to use and label them correctly.
 The complete element set of BPMN 2.0 includes too many task, gateway, and event types, and only about half of them are ever used.
 And we show you how to create models that are structurally correct.
 Core concepts like activity and process have a very specific meaning in BPMN, but that meaning is not clearly explained in the spec, often leading to models containing fundamental structure errors.

 Learning to create “good BPMN” – models that communicate the process logic clearly, correctly, and consistently through the diagram – does not require technical knowledge, just a disciplined approach and attention to detail.
 Just as with any language, you can’t learn to “speak” it properly by reading a book.
 You need to be hands-on with a tool.
 We have exercises throughout the training, and a major mail-in exercise in the post-class certification period.
-The tools we use in the training – Process Modeler for Visio from itp commerce, an add-in to Microsoft Visio 2007, 2010, or 2013, and Signavio, a cloud-based tool accessed through a web browser – both incorporate Method and Style validation.
+The tools we use in the training – Process Modeler for Visio from itp commerce, an add-in to Microsoft Visio, Trisotech, and Signavio, cloud-based tools accessed through a web browser – all incorporate Method and Style validation.
 Without this, my personal review of the certification exercises would be impossible.
 Actually, the certification process is where the classroom teaching really begins to sink in.

 The training is offered in a variety of formats or delivery channels.
 The course content, exercises, and post-class certification is the same regardless of the format.

 - Private 2-day class onsite, available worldwide in English.
 The base price includes training and certification for up to 15 students at the client’s site.
-Client may specify either the Visio add-in or Signavio.
+Client may specify any of the 3 tools.
 Live training may include an optional post-class workshop focused on the client’s actual process models in development.

 - Public 3-day live-online, approximately bimonthly.
 Most classes run 11am-4pm each day US Eastern Time (5-10pm CET).
-Students may use either the Visio add-in or Signavio.
+Students have a choice of tools.
 Distributed groups of 10 or more may request private live-online training with date/time and tool specified by the client.
 Students view the training through the iLinc e-learning environment and perform in-class exercises in another window.